okjuan/virtual.book/_posts/2024-03-14-wild-at-heart.md

 ---
-modified_date: 2024-03-15
+modified_date: 2024-09-19
 layout: post
 title: "Wild at Heart (1990)"
 permalink: /wild-at-heart
 tags: reviews movies
 ---

-{% post_url_with_hover_card The Elephant Man | 2024-01-18-elephant-man %} bears Lynch's touch lightly but this movie has his fingerprints all over.
+{% vbook_post The Elephant Man | 2024-01-18-elephant-man %} bears Lynch's touch lightly but this movie has his fingerprints all over.
 <!--more-->
 He has a gift for making scenes not only look but _feel_ surreal.
 Sometimes dreamy, often nightmarish.